Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

-# CruxIt YouTube Transcript API
+# CruxIt YouTube Caption API

-Welcome to the **CruxIt YouTube Transcript API**, a robust and secure API service for fetching YouTube video transcripts with support for English prioritization and timestamp inclusion.
-This project leverages the power of the **`youtube-transcript-api`** Python library, integrating it with Flask to create secure and user-friendly API endpoints.
+This is **CruxIt YouTube Caption API**, a robust and secure API service for fetching YouTube video captions with enhanced functionality.
+This project leverages the power of the **`innertube`** library, integrating it with Flask to create secure and user-friendly API endpoints.

 ## Features

-- **Transcript Retrieval**: Fetch YouTube video transcripts with a focus on English (`en-US`, `en-UK`).
+- **Caption Retrieval**: Fetch YouTube video captions in various languages.
+- **Language Support**: Return available languages for captions if a specific one isn’t provided.
-- **Timestamp Support**: Optionally include timestamps (start and duration) for each segment.
+- **Timestamp Support**: Optionally include timestamps (start and duration) for each caption segment.
+- **Video Metadata**: Fetch video title, thumbnail, channel name, and channel logo.
 - **Secure API Access**: All endpoints are protected by an API key to prevent unauthorized access.
-- **Health Checks**: Comprehensive health checks to ensure operational stability.
 - **Logging**: Detailed logging for requests and errors to enhance traceability.
-- **Scalable Deployment**: Hosted securely on Railway for reliable performance.
+- **Scalable Deployment**: Hosted securely on platforms like Railway for reliable performance.

 ---